0xDBFB7/scientific_standards/README.md

 Unlike, e.g. Cochrane Reviews, aimed at a technical audience that, with some introduction, can determine the importance of each study themselves. the review need not be perfect, only provide a uniform perspective.

+While it fulfills that function, Wikipedia is not designed to perform literature reviews, exhaustively list primary sources, or etc.

 Putting certain results into context

-The authors of that paper have undoubtedly performed an extremely thorough literature review, condensing and filtering thousands of pages of papers and forming an opinion about each.
-However, only a dozen papers.
+The authors of the mosquito paper have undoubtedly performed an extremely thorough literature review, condensing and filtering thousands of pages of papers and forming an opinion about each.
+However, only a dozen papers appear in the bibliography.

 If the paper were a thesis, this discussion of bibliography would probably be integrated with the new results.
 If the researchers wrote a book, such a bibliography would probably be included, but it's hard to imagine a publisher printing a 100-page appendix on experimental design for mosquito repellents.
 However, and so this work must be duplicated anew for every single paper on the subject.
 Things will undoubtedly be missed.
 Fortunately, the internet means these things can be disseminated.

 The effects of good review articles on the literature appear to be well-documented; there is a scarsity.
 This is the reason for the literature.md and .bib files; it is encouraged that your literature be added.

+quals some people resort to blogging

 While we're at it, we might as well include.